 Sativex is technically a synthetic cannabinoid.
 However, it should, in theory, employ many of the same therapeutic characteristics as “natural” cannabinoids, including THC and CBD oil.

 Final Thoughts on CBD Oil for Neuropathic Pain

-In conclusion, we want to reiterate the fact that there have not yet been any specific clinical trials carried out on CBD for diabetic neuropathy.
-While plenty of current research exists showing the ability of CBD to act as a neuroprotectant and aid in neuropathy-related pain management, what we ultimately need is FDA approval and advanced clinical trials so that physicians can begin prescribing the cannabis-based compound as a large-scale treatment option.
+As we already mentioned, there have not yet been any specific clinical trials carried out on CBD for diabetic neuropathy.
+Many studies show CBD’s ability to act as a neuroprotectant, and to help aid in neuropathy-related pain management.
+However, FDA approval and advanced clinical trials are needed before any definitive claims can be made.

 Will CBD oil work for your diabetic neuropathy and help in the day-to-day management of your nerve-related pain?
-Well, we certainly cannot make any claims or guarantees that it will, but at the end of the day, it is hard to ignore the fact that the 100% natural compound is a known neuroprotectant (meaning it works to prevent damage and degeneration to nerve cells), as well as a known analgesic (pain reliever).
-If you are seriously considering trying a high-quality CBD oil for diabetic neuropathy, then our review of the 25 best CBD oils for 2018 would probably be a good place to start in terms of finding a safe and high-quality oil from a reliable brand.
+Well, we certainly cannot make any claims or guarantees that it will.
+It is, however, hard to ignore the fact that the 100% natural compound is a known neuroprotectant.
+This means it works to prevent damage and degeneration of nerve cells.
+Research also shows that CBD has analgesic (pain-relieving) properties, too.

 If you are considering CBD oil for diabetic neuropathy, then you should discuss this with your medical professional beforehand.
 If you want to find out more about CBD oil for pain relief, then check out our review.
 This review contains the 25 best CBD oils for 2020 and includes high-quality CBD oil from reliable brands.